 Christened by golf legends Gene Sarazen and Tom Creavy in 1938, Amsterdam Municipal Golf Course was one of Robert Trent Jones’ first designs.
 Both three-time PGA Champion Sarazen and Jones also had a hand in Colgate University’s Seven Oaks Golf Club with roots reaching back to the 1910s.

-Historic holes grace the rustic Mohawk Valley Country Club, established in 1907, and the stunning lakeside Leatherstocking Golf Course in Cooperstown.
+Historic holes grace the stunning lakeside Leatherstocking Golf Course in Cooperstown.
 Numerous pros have played the century-old Leatherstocking, but those golfers made their names in a different type of major.

-There are plenty of hidden gems like The Ridge in Chittenango, an off-the-beaten-path, best-kept local secret.
+There are plenty of hidden gems like the Oneida Community Golf Course, an off-the-beaten-path, best-kept local secret.
 The Ridge offers a unique experience for guests, whether their passion is food, drink or golf.